the-events-calendar/event-tickets/readme.txt

 * Fix - Stock will be calculated correctly when an order fails and then succeeds while using Tickets Commerce.
 * Fix - Decode any HTML entities that appear int he subject line of outgoing emails.
 [ET-2007]
 * Fix - Fixed multiple issues related to series pass check-ins.
 [ET-1936]
+* Fix - Site Health will no longer fatal when providers are not setup.
+[ET-2047]
 * Tweak - Use dynamic ticket labels within the block editor's Tickets Block.
 [ET-690]

 = [5.8.2] 2024-02-19 =